fedi-e2ee/public-key-directory-specification/Specification.md

 The public key **MUST** be fetched directly from each Public Key Directory.
 Client software **MUST NOT** trust any public key provided by the Fediverse Server.

+[`BurnDown`](#burndown) messages **MUST NOT** be encrypted this way.
+The reason for this is that the Public Key Directory has no idea who is an administrator and who isn't.
+Therefore, the instance administration team **MUST** be the only entities capable of issuing a BurnDown.